-Upon the achievement of specific performance goals established by the Company, the CEO is awarded an annual performance bonus of up to 75% of her base salary, generally payable in cash in accordance with the Company's STIP, and up to 37.5% of her base salary as a grant of RSUs pursuant to the Company's RSU Plan.
+Upon the achievement of specific performance goals established by the Company, the CEO is awarded an annual performance bonus of up to 75% of her base salary, generally payable in cash in accordance with the Company's STIP, and up to 50% of her base salary as a grant of RSUs pursuant to the Company's RSU Plan.
 The CEO is also eligible to be awarded up to 37.5% of her base salary as an incentive opportunity pursuant to the Company's LTIP.

-The performance categories and weightings used in determining the CEO's Fiscal 2016 annual performance bonus are as follows:
+The performance categories and weightings used in determining the CEO's Fiscal 2017 annual performance bonus are as follows:

-Performance Area Performance Weighting % Performance Achievement % Absolute Growth in AFFO/share 25% Per the Scale - 104% Absolute Growth in OFFO/share 25% Per the Scale - 95% Return to Shareholders exceeding the median return of TSX REIT Sector and comparator group 10% Per the Scale - 0% Overall Growth - Execute company growth strategy 30% 93.33% Build the Sienna Brand 10% 90% Total 100% 86.75%
+Performance Area (1) Performance Weighting % Performance Achievement % Absolute Growth in AFFO/share 25% Per the Scale - 111% Absolute Growth in OFFO/share 25% Per the Scale - 110% Total Shareholder Return 10% Per the Scale - 110% Overall Growth - Execute company growth strategy 35% 100% Build the Sienna Brand 5% 100% Total 100% 106.3%